Dayn9/dayn9.github.io/_posts/projects/2019-03-18-gladiator-gull.markdown

 categories: projects
 ---

-Galdiator Gull is a 2-player competitive game based around setting traps and swapping play fields made for [brick hack V](https://devpost.com/software/gladiator-gull) at RIT.
+2-player competitive game based around setting traps and swapping play fields made for [brick hack V](https://devpost.com/software/gladiator-gull) at RIT.
+I worked as an artist/animator on a team of 3 to make all the sprites and UI

 <!--more-->